 Explore Hearst Castle

-To get to the viewing deck for the best seats for seal-watching, you must go on a nature hike through the lush, protected forests rich with many other wildlife such as rabbits, lizards, pelicans, and birds.
+To get to the viewing deck for the best seats for seal-watching, you must go on a nature hike through the lush, protected forests rich with a lot of other wildlife such as rabbits, lizards, pelicans, and birds.
 Watch out for the poison oak while at it!

-The perfect destination for a beach vacation, the Santa Cruz Boardwalk and amusement park offers fun-filled activities for all ages.
-Stretched along the coast of Monterey Bay, the Boardwalk is famous for the Giant Dipper rollercoaster, one of the world’s best-known wooden coasters and one of the most visible landmarks in Santa Cruz.
+Santa Cruz is a great spot to stop on your road trip and also offers some attractions as well.
+One of the most popular is the Santa Cruz Boardwalk and amusement park which offers fun-filled activities for all ages.
+Stretched along the coast of Monterey Bay, the Boardwalk is famous for the Giant Dipper rollercoaster, one of the world’s best-known wooden coasters, and one of the most visible landmarks in Santa Cruz.
 Both the Dipper and the Looff Carousel, which houses the 342-pipe organ dating back to 1894, are officially declared as historical landmarks.

 The breathtaking scenery of many vineyards across the lush, green countryside will enchant anyone who drives by the charming town of Paso Robles.
 Called the “Gateway to the Central Coast Wine Country”, this small bucolic town is more than meets the eye.